antalsz/hs-to-coq/hs-to-coq/examples/ghc-base/notes.md

 * What stops these modules from being generated?

-- Data/FoldableInst
-  This is the manual part of Data.Foldable
-  Instances for the option type.
-  One of the methods for this refers to the class.
-Currently resolve using helper function `anyWith`.

 - Data/Type/Equality
   functional dependencies

 - Data/Functor/Const
   Bug in monoid instance --- inst_m type variable vs. m in body of instance declaration.

 - GHC/Char
 - GHC/Num